-The VOD (Video on Demand) feature on Twitch is undoubtedly one of the most important ones on the platform.
+The VOD (Video on Request) feature on Twitch is definitely one of the most vital ones on the platform.

 VODs play a crucial role in helping users see streams they otherwise would’ve missed.